To The Ends Of The EartH

 1 The Temple of the Lord in Jerusalem is called the House of the Lord in the Hebrew Bible.
 You can see the ruined walls of the Temple Mount platform just left of center in the photo above as well as in the interactive photo. ⇩

 2 The personal name of God.
-Its pronunciation is uncertain, replaced with Adonai when reading by the Jewish people.
+Its pronunciation is uncertain, replaced with Adonai when reading by the Jewish people and by the Lord in most English Bibles.
 This is one of several possible reconstructions.
 For more on God’s name, click here.

 3 A * indicates a second person singular form in the original Hebrew.
 In this Psalm, these are all feminine, referring to Jerusalem.